Facebook logo

 What is a Dental Crown?

 A dental crown, sometimes referred to as a cap, is a restoration that fits completely over the top of your damaged tooth.
 This replaces the lost parts of the tooth as well as protects any remaining dental structure.
-Dental crowns are crafted from a number of different materials, including gold, porcelain fused to metal, all-ceramic, and zirconia.
+Dental crowns are crafted from several different materials, including gold, porcelain fused to metal, all-ceramic, and zirconia.
 This restoration is generally recommended for patients with the following situations:

 The Process of Getting a Dental Crown

 In the meantime, we will provide you with a temporary crown.
 This will protect your teeth and help you become accustomed to how your new dental crown will feel.
-As soon as your final restoration is complete, you will come back to the practice where it will be adhered using a special dental cement.
+As soon as your final restoration is complete, you will come back to the practice where it will be adhered to using a special dental cement.

 The Benefits of Getting a Dental Crown